How do I know the date and time for my enrollment appointment?

 Each college course is worth a certain number of "credits" or "credit hours."
 Most classes are worth three credit hours each.

-For Summer: A full-time course load typically means taking two courses (excluding ACUNI courses).
+Summer Semester: A full-time course load typically means taking two courses (excluding ACUNI courses).
 These four courses will add up to a total of 6-8 credit hours, depending on whether each class is worth three or four credit hours.

 What if I want to take more classes?

 You may take an additional course as long as you earned a 2.0 term GPA in your most recent semester at Arrupe, and as long as you have no more than 7 credits worth of W, WF, or F grades.

 In Fall or Spring, taking an additional course means taking five courses (excluding ACUNI courses) for a total of 15 or more credit hours.
 In Summer, it means taking three courses (excluding ACUNI courses) for a total of 9 or more credit hours.

 If you want to take an additional course, please speak with your faculty advisor about your plan.
 Once your advisor approves your plan, there are two ways to request an additional course:

 You can email Assistant Dean for Academic Affairs Joe Drake (firstname.lastname@example.org) with the name and section number of the course you wish to add.
 Make sure to include your faculty advisor on the email.
 Your advisor can email Assistant Dean Joe Drake.

 Please note that seats must be available in the requested class.
 If no seats are available, you will not be added.